-- 22.1 This procedure must be used in any case in which it is alleged that a member of staff, Trustee, visiting professional, volunteer or anyone working in the school has: - Behaved in a way that has harmed a young person or may have harmed a young person; - Possibly committed a criminal offence against or related to a young person; or - Behaved in a way that indicates s/he may not be suitable to work with young people; - Behaved towards a child or children in a way that indicated s/he may pose a risk of harm to children. - 22.2 Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in academy to abuse students.
-In all academies in FMAT we also recognise that concerns may be apparent before an allegation is made. - 22.3 All staff working within FMAT must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately. - 22.3.1 Allegations or concerns about staff, colleagues and visitors (recognising that academies hold the responsibility to fully explore concerns about supply staff) must be reported directly to the Principal who will liaise with either the Birmingham or Solihull Designated Officer (LADO) Team who will decide on any action required. - 22.3.2 If the concern relates to a Principal or a member of the Central Team, it must be reported immediately to the Director of Education (or in the absence of the DoE, the CEO) via email: safeguarding@fmat.co.uk or phone 0121 378 1288 ext.
+This procedure must be used in any case in which it is alleged that a member of staff, Trustee, visiting professional, volunteer or anyone working in the academy has:

+- Behaved in a way that has harmed a young person or may have harmed a young person. - Possibly committed a criminal offence against or related to a young person; or - Behaved in a way that indicates s/he may not be suitable to work with young people. - Behaved towards a child or children in a way that indicated s/he may pose a risk of harm to children.

+Although it is an uncomfortable thought, it needs to be acknowledged that there is the potential for staff in academy to abuse students.
+In all academies in FMAT we also recognise that concerns may be apparent before an allegation is made.

+All staff working within FMAT must report any potential safeguarding concerns about an individual's behaviour towards children and young people immediately.

+Allegations or concerns about staff, colleagues, and visitors (recognising that academies hold the responsibility to fully explore concerns about supply staff) must be reported directly to the Principal who will liaise with either the Birmingham or Solihull Designated Officer (LADO) Team who will decide on any action required.

+Where an academy or the Trust Lettings Lead receive an allegation relating to an incident that happened when an individual or organisation was using their school premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities).
+As with any safeguarding allegation, we will follow our safeguarding policies and procedures, including informing the LADO.

+If the concern relates to a Principal or a member of the Central Team, it must be reported immediately to the Director of Education (or in the absence of the DoE, the CEO) via email: safeguarding@fmat.co.uk or phone 0121 378 1288 ext.
 3653), who will liaise with the Designated Officer Team in Birmingham Children's Trust or Solihull Local Safeguarding Partnership and they will decide on any action required.
 If the Concern relates to the Director of Education this will be followed up by the CEO.